Frostiae/PSToSFX/README.md

 - Click on Tools -> Export Selected Particle Prefab to .SFX.
   - The exporter will save the .SFX file in Assets/Exports, along with the textures that are used.
 - Enjoy the hour you just saved by using curves instead of keyframes!

+If you have specific questions, message me on discord (Frostiae#2809)